pilosophos/pilosophos.github.io/src/writing/trivia.md

 ## NASCAR
 Originates from moonshiners with modified cars for faster smuggling.
 After prohibition, races were frequently held at Daytona Beach.
-Originally raced with actual stock (bought from manufacturer) cars modifications.
+Originally raced with actual stock (bought from manufacturer) cars with modifications.

 ## Electromagnetic resonance (EMR)
 Graphics tablets with a grid of wires behind the display transmit EM waves via